 It’s easiest to judge fill weight when the fill powers are the same or similar.
 For example, a jacket with 6 ounces of 800-fill down will be substantially warmer than a jacket with 3 ounces of 800-fill down—that’s double the amount of insulation of the same quality.
 But if you are comparing 6 ounces of 600-fill down against 3 ounces of 900-fill down, the calculation becomes trickier.
 For these reasons, we like to take both numbers into account and include both fill power and weight in the product specs throughout our site (whenever we’re able to track both numbers down, that is).
 Again, fill power is important, but don’t overlook fill weight.

 3. Goose Down vs. Duck Down

 A third consideration for down is the type of bird it comes from.
 Down comes from the plumage of both geese and ducks—it’s not actually the feathers, but the soft clusters beneath the feathers that make up the insulation in your jacket or sleeping bag.
 Down is a food byproduct (at least in theory, more on ethics below), meaning that it comes from birds that are used for food.
 There are differences between the birds and a lot of statements swirling around the quality of their respective down, so we’ll clarify as best we can.

-For these reasons, goose down is considered to be being the better and more premium of the two types.
-However, duck down is more readily available because ducks are a more common source of food, so you’ll see plenty of duck down on the market, and particularly in mid-range and budget products.
+For these reasons, goose down is considered to be the more premium of the two types.
+However, duck down is more readily available because ducks are a more common source of food, so you’ll see plenty of duck down on the market, particularly in mid-range and budget products.
 Most premium down products are made with goose down.

 4. The Pros and Cons of Down Insulation